Swift Student Challenge 2025 Terms and Conditions

 Deadlines

-Challenge submissions are due by Sunday, February 25, 2024, at 11:59 p.m.
+Challenge submissions are due by Sunday, February 23, 2025, at 11:59 p.m.
 PST.
 Apple Inc. (“Apple”) is not responsible for lost or late submissions, or for electronic transmission errors, regardless of cause.
 Applicants will be notified by mid-April when results are posted.
-They can confirm their status by signing in to developer.apple.com/swift-student-challenge/apply with the Apple ID used for submission.
+They can confirm their status by signing in to developer.apple.com/swift-student-challenge/apply with the Apple Account used for submission.

 Application Eligibility Requirements

-To be eligible to submit your information to the Challenge, you must:
+To be eligible to submit your information to the Challenge, you must not be employed full time as a developer and you must:

 A STEM organization is any organization with a membership program that teaches science, technology, engineering, or math outside of a regular school curriculum and is legally recognized as a nonprofit organization.